CHENEY RAIL TRAIL:

 To start from Center Springs Park for the Center Springs Park Loop Trail [Western End]; From I-84, take exit 63 to Route 30 east, then Route 83 (Oakland St-N Main St-Main St) south.
 Turn right on Bigelow St, left on Liberty St, right on Hemlock St then left on Lodge St.

 The Cheney Rail Trail follows the rail bed of the former South Manchester Railroad.
 The old South Manchester Railroad, as the Cheney's called it, connected Cheney Brothers silk mills to northern Manchester.
 Built in 1869 with Cheney family funds, the railroad linked the silk mills to the main line, at that time known as the “Providence, Hartford, and Fishkill Railroad,” which ran through the North End.
 At 2.25 miles, it was the shortest freight-and-passenger railroad in the United States, but the longest private railroad.
+Starting from Main St in Manchester, the trail travels South.
 For more information visit; CHENEY RAIL TRAIL .
 You can also access the Center Springs Park Loop Trail, near the Southern End of the Cheney Rail Trail.
+From the Southern End of the trail, you can also connect to the Charter Oak Greenway , via a short on-road route.

 Cheney Rail Trail:

 The wide, stone-dust Cheney Rail Trail travels past a cement Whistle marker before a cross-walk takes you over Hilliard St to the Truman Cowles Park parking lot after only 0.1 miles.
 Heading South from the parking lot, a picnic table, benches and an informational board are located in this tiny park.
 This is an urban trail that travels through a residential and industrial corridor.
 Cross-walk over Woodland St at 0.3 miles where the trail continues to your right.
 The trail dips down past another old RR Crossing sign and brings you to Middle Turnpike at 0.8 miles where you'll find another informational sign.
-USE CAUTION as their is no cross-walk.
-If you head right you can access a cross-light over this busy street.
 The trail continues along the power lines.
 This section is a bit more isolated.
-You travel along a high berm and come to an iron arched bridge overlooking Center Springs Park & Pond below to your left at 1.2 miles.
+You travel along a high berm and come to an iron arched bridge overlooking Center Springs Park & Pond below to your left at 1.2 miles

-Note; To connect to the Charter Oak Greenway you have 2 Options:
+Note; To connect to the Charter Oak Greenway from here you have 2 Options:

-Option 1: Continue straight on-road along Elm St (residential/sidewalk available).
+Option 1: Continue straight, South, on-road along Elm St (residential/sidewalk available).
 This will take you through the old Cheney Mills out to Hartford Rd at 2 miles.
-Turn right on-road (sidewalk available) then take your first left on Prospect St across I-384.
+Turn right, on-road (sidewalk available), then take your first left on Prospect St, across I-384.
 Here you'll pick up the Charter Oak Greenway , which travels East-West, after 2.3 miles.

-Option 2: Continue straight on-road along Elm St, then take your first left along Forest St (residential).
-Turn right on Main St (sidewalk available) at 2.3 miles and travel to Hartford Rd where you'll pick up the Charter Oak Greenway at Charter Oak Park after 2.5 miles.
+Option 2: Continue straight, South, on-road along Elm St, then take your first left, along Forest St (residential).
+Turn right on Main St (sidewalk available) at 2.3 miles and travel to Hartford Rd, where you'll pick up the Charter Oak Greenway at Charter Oak Park after 2.5 miles.

 Center Springs Park Loop Trail:

-Note; A paved trail travels West underneath the bridge out to Broad St. Here you'll find the Broad Street parking lot.
+Note; From Edgerton Street, another paved trail travels West, underneath the Cheney Rail Trail Bridge and out to Broad St. Here you'll find the Broad Street parking lot.
 Future plans call for creating a link to the planned Bigelow Brook Greenway, which will be built across Broad St on a vacant lot.
-No progress as of 2023.
+No progress as of 2024.
 See; MAP .

-[Western End] Follow the narrow, paved Center Springs Park Loop Trail East from Edgerton St along the Northern Side of the pond heading east.
+From Edgerton Street, the narrow, paved Center Springs Park Loop Trail, travels East, along the Northern Side of Center Springs Pond.
 You'll pass by a pavilion, the Parks & Recreation building (restrooms available) on your left and some fishing docks on the right before coming to an intersection.
 Head right up to Lodge Drive (closed to traffic) and turn right.

 Note; Left brings you to the Center Springs Parks & Recreation parking lot.